KrekoG/vanillaplus/README.md

 ### My screen turned to black

-You set the game to windowed mode and it turns black
+You set the game to windowed mode and it turned black

 #### Solution:

 - Make sure your client is not running
-- Add the following lines to the end of your `<wow folder>/WTF/config.wtf` file:
+- Add the following lines to the end of your `<wow folder>/WTF/Config.wtf` file:

 ```
 SET gxWindow "1"